Islandora-Collaboration-Group/ISLE/docs/install/install-demo.md

 | - If the process seems to halt, check the taskbar for background windows.|

 * You should see a lot of green [ok] messages.
-* If the script appears to pause and prompt for y/n, DO NOT enter any values; the script will answer for you.
+* If the script appears to pause or prompt for `y/n`, DO NOT enter any values; the script will automatically answer for you.
 * **Proceed only after this message appears:** `Clearing Drupal Caches. 'all' cache was cleared.`

 ---